gracious-tech/copy.church/src/explain/examples/index.md

 As a result, many of these free apps get negative feedback from users even though there is nothing they can do about it.
 Like this 2/5 stars review for [AndBible](https://play.google.com/store/apps/details?id=net.bible.android.activity): <q>Poor review due to the fact that ESV version is no longer available</q>.

+## Books out of print

+If a publisher no longer considers it profitable to keep printing a book they simply stop printing and yet still retain the rights to them.
+Rather than make the works free to copy they simply let them die, making them no longer available and forbidding anyone else from reprinting them.

+The _Diccionario bíblico hebreo-español_ is a Hebrew-Spanish dictionary that is out of print, and the publisher does not respond when contacted.
+Many spanish believers would love to study biblical Hebrew using such a resource, but are unable to because the publisher retains the rights to the now out-of-print book.

+Likewise, there are many bible illustrations that publishers hold the rights to even though they are no longer using them.
+Rather than release them for the benefit of the church, they keep them in storage instead.

 ## Worship music

 While many songs tell of <q>giving everything to Jesus</q> in various wording, almost all modern songs are not freely given to Jesus and his church, but are illegal to sing in public without a license.